-Reference sets have a range of diverse applications.
+Reference sets have a diverse range of applications.
 At their simplest, they can be described by their two distinct purposes.

-Firstly, reference sets serve as a mechanism for managing extensions, data structures and release formats for the technical implementation of AMT.
+Firstly, reference sets serve as a mechanism for managing extensions, data structures and release formats for the technical implementation of the AMT.